Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Dialogs/zoho_leadCapture.md

 #### Note: Please ensure you use OAuth V2, as Zoho only supports this authorization type.

-The ‘Lead Capture’ dialog template enables you to gather user information in a conversational manner and automate the lead creation process in Zoho.
+The ‘Lead Capture’ dialog template enables you to gather user information using a chatbot and automate the lead creation process in Zoho.